-Legacy Secure Lookup: Legacy Secure Lookup has been removed and only the extensible version is supported.
-Previous secure lookup instances have been moved to the extensibility framework.
+- Legacy Secure Lookup: Legacy Secure Lookup has been removed and only the extensible version is supported.
+Previous secure lookup instances have been moved to the extensibility framework. - Internet Explorer 11 support: Internet Explorer 11 is no longer supported by Delphix.
+Users are requested to refer to the list of Supported browsers.